-"If the participant does later receive a Pell Grant for a pending application, they agree to reimburse the One-stop Center the WIOA funds used to underwrite the training for the amount the Pell Grant covers, including any education fees the training provider charges to attend the training.

-Reference: 20 CFR 680.230(c), MO DWD Issuance 18-2016.
+"If the participant does later receive a Pell Grant for a pending application, they agree to reimburse the CWB the WIOA funds used to underwrite their training for the amount the Pell Grant covers, including any education fees or supply costs the training provider charges to attend the training.
+Reference: 20 CFR 680.230(c), MO OWD Issuance 18-2016 and subsequent updates.